monerodocs/md/docs/multisignature.md

 ```

 This results in a wallet **public address** and **private view key** to be known for all participants.

-Please note:

-- Actions are symmetric for all participants.
-Every participant cooperates with everyone else.
-The secret splitting is performed internally by the wallet.
-- Secure sharing of initialization data between participants is manual.
-The wallet itself does not provide any secure communication channel.
+So if you're the sole participant in the multisig setup, you'll know it has worked when you see the same multisig address across all the wallets.

 ## Receiving funds

 ### 1: Funding the Multisig Account

-Fortunately, addresses created by a multisig wallet operate the same as normal, non-multisig addresses.
+Addresses created by a multisig wallet operate the same as normal, non-multisig addresses.
 This means:

 - Each wallet can create subaddresses independently, no collaboration needed.